 Stay mindful of the fact that sharing relevant content posted by others in your communities, industries and social circles is a way to reduce any crunch felt by the burden to post things on a 24 hour basis.

-A commonly used “30” could be an employee of the month, or team of the month, or perhaps even a coffee or cigar, or other offer of the month.
+A commonly used “30” could be an employee or volunteer of the month, or team of the month, or perhaps even a coffee or cigar, or other offer of the month.

-“30” can also be a way to share upcoming events, or recap past events spanning the month-long time frame at-hand.
-Matrix Basements shares their upcoming open houses event schedule for the month on a monthly basis.
+“30” can also be a way to share upcoming events, or recap past events spanning the month-long timeframe.

 The best way to see what’s working and what’s not is to review your metrics and insights on a consistent basis.